dracupid/nobone/readme.md

  A abstract renderer for any content, such as source code or image files.
  It automatically uses high performance memory cache.
- This renderer helps nobone to implement a **passive compilation architecture**.
+ This renderer helps nobone to build a **passive compilation architecture**.
  You can run the benchmark to see the what differences it makes.
  Even for huge project the memory usage is negligible.